fipl-hse/2020-2-level-ctlr/docs/pipeline.md

 ## Assessment criteria

-You state your abmitions on the mark by editing the file `target_score.txt` at the `line 5`.
+You state your ambition on the mark by editing the file `target_score.txt` at the `line 5`.
 For example, such content:
 ```
 ...
 # Target score for pipeline.py: